 For English speakers, the following four factors will play an important role –

-1. Your educational institution: France is one of those many countries where the brand value and reputation of your university/business school counts.
-Being from one of the best schools from outside of France or the “grande ecoles” of France will be definitely a plus.
+- Your educational institution: France is one of those many countries where the brand value and reputation of your university/business school counts.
+Being from one of the best schools from outside of France or the “grande Ecoles” of France will be a plus.

-3. Your portfolio: Documents are your first impression.
-CV, motivation letter and reference letters have to be flawless in order to reach to the interview rounds The interview has to be the moment to seal the deal.
+- Your portfolio: Documents are your first impression.
+CV, motivation letter and reference letters have to be flawless to reach to the interview rounds The interview has to be the moment to seal the deal.

-4. Willingness to learn French: Not knowing French and, in addition, showing no interest whatsoever in doing so, might be interpreted as a sign of reluctance to adapt.
-This directly implies inability to cooperate and perform in the new work culture of the company to the best of your ability.
-Therefore, it is always nice to demonstrate interest in improving your French t kills
+- Willingness to learn French: Not knowing French and, also, showing no interest whatsoever in doing so, might be interpreted as a sign of reluctance to adapt.
+This directly implies an inability to cooperate and perform in the new work culture of the company to the best of your ability.
+Therefore, it is always nice to demonstrate an interest in improving your French t kills

-5. Choice of job position: Some roles are more language dependent than others.
+- Choice of job position: Some roles are more language-dependent than others.
 Therefore, while choosing a field, you must take this into account.

 Internships in France usually last between 4 to 6 months.
 Almost always, if not always, those hired are either EU/EEA or Swiss, or are students of other nationalities applying for mandatory internships.